11.3 Divisions of the Skeletal System

 Figure 11.3.2 The axial skeleton.

-The , shown in blue in Figure 11.3.2, consists of a total of 80 bones.
+The axial skeleton, shown in blue in Figure 11.3.2, consists of a total of 80 bones.
 Besides the skull, it includes the rib cage and vertebral column.
 It also includes the three tiny ossicles (hammer, anvil, and stirrup) in the middle ear and the hyoid bone in the throat, to which the tongue and some other soft tissues are attached.

 Skull

-The is the part of the human skeleton that provides a bony framework for the head.
+The skull is the part of the human skeleton that provides a bony framework for the head.
 It consists of 22 different bones.
 There are eight bones in the cranium, which encloses the brain, and 14 bones in the face.

 Cranium

-The forms the entire upper portion of the skull.
+The cranium forms the entire upper portion of the skull.
 As shown in Figure 11.3.3, it consists of eight bones: one frontal bone, two parietal bones, two temporal bones, one occipital bone, one sphenoid bone, and one ethmoid bone.
 The ethmoid bone separates the nasal cavity from the brain.
 The sphenoid bone is one of several bones, including the frontal bone, that help form the eye sockets.
 The other bones of the cranium are large and plate-like.
 They cover and protect the brain.
 The bottom of the skull has openings for major blood vessels and nerves.
 A large opening, called the foramen, connects the spinal cord and brain.

 11.3.3 Cranial Bones